-The Strengthening Mental Health in our Communities Act of 2014 (HR 4574) introduced by Rep. Ron Barber, D-Ariz, has 51 co-sponsors.
-More information about this bill including a list of co-sponsors can be found here.
+The Strengthening Mental Health in our Communities Act of 2014 (HR 4574), tintroduced by Rep. Ron Barber (D-Ariz.), has 51 co-sponsors.
+More information about this bill, including a list of co-sponsors, can be found here.

 There are many similarities between these two bills but also some differences that reflect different visions of what is need to improve the mental health system.
-The following documents may help provide some clarity:
+NAMI's executive director wrote a blog, Setting the Record Straight, that explains NAMI's position.
+The following documents also provide some background about NAMI's stance:

 NAMI’s letter to Congressman Murphy with respect to HR 3717, the Helping Families in Mental Health Crisis Act:

 NAMI’s memo to the field regarding Congressman Murphy’s proposed legislation HR 3717, “the Helping Families in Mental Health Crisis Act.”

 NAMI’s summary of Congressman Murphy’s legislation.

 NAMI’s memo to the field regarding Congressman Barber’s proposed legislation.
 HR 4574, the “Strengthening Mental Health in Our Communities Act of 2014.”